JordynMarcellus/testing-workshop-slides/src/slides.md

 component testing: testing a (React) component
 - given a set of props, what does the component render?
-- when a button is clicked, does a function get called?
+- when a button is clicked, does a function passed in to props get called?
 - difficulty level: easy
 ---